cloud-gov/cg-site/content/ops/managing-users.md

 title: Managing Users
 ---

+## Note for GovCloud environment

+Only single sign-on user accounts are allowed.
+Service accounts, such as deployer credentials, are permissible with the condition that they are scoped to a particular space with limited access.

+No local accounts to UAA shall be created for user access.

 ## Creating users

 The preferred way to invite new users is to [invite them](https://login.cloud.gov/invitations/new).
 If you need to create a user manually, follow the instructions for [the `provision-user-space` CLI plugin](https://github.com/18F/cf-provision-user-space-plugin).